Ajello-Lab/data_reduction/README.md

 # Using the software

-If using the IDL development environment, it is recommended to add the \'tools\' path as a Project.
+If using the IDL development environment, it is recommended to add the \'data_reduction\' path as a Project.

 Before using any software, first edit the routine \'ajello_lab_set_paths\' and create a new entry for the user and local location of the data.
-This will define a system variable called \'!UVIS_PATH\' that is used by the code to locate other routines and support files.
-Now run the routine.
+This will define a system variable called \'!path_base\' pointing to this location and used by the routines.
+Now run the \'ajello_lab_set_paths\'.

 # Useful References